 For example, let’s say that I own a retail company that sells shoes and socks to high-school basketball players.
-My target customer would be high-school basketball players between the ages of 12 – 17 years old who likes technology, hip-hop and NBA 2K.
-But if I stopped there and only focused my efforts on marketing to my target customer; I will lose a tremendous amount of business because my focus was to narrow.
+My target customer would be high-school basketball players between the ages of 12 – 17 years old who like technology, hip-hop and NBA 2K.
+But if I stopped there and only focused my efforts on marketing to my target customer, I will lose a tremendous amount of business because my focus was too narrow.

 After you’ve identified your target customer you must identify his/her tribe.

 Let me explain!
-Remember, my retail company sells shoes and socks to our primary target – high-school basketball player!
-But this customer is associated with other markets which overlay with my brand/products which includes: College/Professional Basketball Players, Other Sports (Football, Baseball), Training/Mini-Camps, Sporting Good Stores (i.e. Footlocker) and Coaches, Assistant Coaches and Staff.
+Remember, my retail company sells shoes and socks to our primary target – a high-school basketball player!
+But this customer is associated with other markets that overlay with my brand/products which include: College/Professional Basketball Players, Other Sports (Football, Baseball), Training/Mini-Camps, Sporting Good Stores (i.e. Footlocker), Coaches, Assistant Coaches, and Staff.

 In conclusion, pick a person, pick a tribe and get to work!